Holdings | Reference | Periodicals | Special Collections | Books | Audio-Visual | Home Delivery Service

 - DVDs are shelved near the front of the library.
 The library does not carry new releases, but does carry feature film titles that are two years or older.
 Selections include classics, hard to find films, and films that are based on novels or won awards.
 The library also carries a wide selection of non-fiction titles.

-- The library has audio books on both CD and tape.
-The library also carries playaways, which are audio books preloaded on a digital player.
-The library provides the playaway, while the customer provides the headphones and battery.
+- The library has audio books on CD.
 Selections include popular fiction and non-fiction titles, as well as foreign language instruction.

 The library does not have equipment for in-library use of audiotapes, CDs, or DVDs.

-The Modesto Library offers Passport Acceptance services on a first-come, first-served basis.
-The Modesto Library Reference Desk can help answer your passport questions and accept your passport application.
+The Modesto and Salida Libraries offer Passport Acceptance services by appointment only.
+The Modesto Library Reference Desk and the Salida Library can help answer your passport questions and accept your passport application.
 For further information please visit our Passport Information page.

 Home delivery service is available for customers who are unable to come to the library due to advanced age, injury or illness.
 It is a once a month service with materials delivered by volunteers.
 Call (209) 558-7817 for more information.